AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ...
 ```

-Including metadata will prefix the returned response headers with their source name.
+Including metadata prefixes the returned response headers with their source name.
 In the following example, the `cache-control` header values are returned for the `venia` and `commerce` sources.

 ``` json
 {